Rainy Day Activities on Maui

 • Take cover at a shopping mall.
 Lahaina Cannery Mall in West Maui is the only fully enclosed mall on the island, but there are also many open-air malls that offer plenty of cover.
-The largest are Whalers Village (pictured –in Kaanapali, West Maui), The Shops at Wailea (South Maui), and Queen Kaahumanu Center in Kahului is another large mall on Maui, but it has struggled in recent years and, at the time of this update, it is in foreclosure . . . so its future is uncertain at this point.
+The largest — and my personal favorites — are Whalers Village (pictured, in Kaanapali, West Maui) and The Shops at Wailea (South Maui).
+Queen Kaahumanu Center in Kahului is another large mall on Maui, but it has struggled in recent years and, at the time of this update, it is in foreclosure . . . so its future is uncertain at this point.
 In addition to shopping and dining, most malls also provide other special activities, such as live entertainment, cultural craft classes, farmer’s markets, and other great options.

 • Discover some of Maui’s many small museums.
 Here’s a list provided by the Hawaii Museums Association.
 Lahaina, in particular, has a number of interesting museums that are ideal for rainy-day exploration, like the Wo Hing Chinese Museum.
 Check this link for current open museums in Lahaina.

 • Fully explore the facilities and programs at your Maui lodging.
 Many Maui accommodations offer spas, fitness classes, dining options, cultural programs, craft fairs, live music, hula shows, and other indoor or under-cover options that are perfect for a rainy day.